petertea96/Computer-Cluster-Help/README.md

 cd : Change the directory.
 Example : cd /global/home/hpcg1578/Peter

-cat : Print the contents of a file.
+cat : Print the contents of a file in your directory.
 Example:  cat namefile.txt
  - Note: There are many other uses for this command as well.
  - cat can be used in conjunction with array jobs to combine a bunch of your results into a single file.
 Trust me, it is much easier to use cat to combine your files than it is through an R Script.
+More on this later...

 ## **4. How to transfer files from your computer onto the CAC directory (For windows):**

-One very amateur way of doing this is by downloading a program called WINSCP (note: This program is similar to FileZilla, if your're familiar with it.
+One very amateur/easy way of doing this is by downloading a program called WINSCP (note: This program is similar to FileZilla, if your're familiar with it.
 Filezilla can be used as an alternative program if you're a mac user.).

 This program allows you to easily drag and drop files between your own computer directories to the directory on the Supercomputer.

-**Things you'll need to know:**
+**Things you'll need to know if using WINSCP or FileZilla:**

 Host name: login.cac.queensu.ca